miagilepner/miagilepner.github.io/index.md

 # Hi there,

-I'm a software engineer at a cybersecurity company called Expanse.
-I'm a UC Berkeley alum with majors in computer science and Arabic.
-My research interests include computer and network security and my past research has focused on privacy and censorship circumvention using the Tor network.
-I've also developed computer security tools through my internships with the Department of Defense (the details are on my resume).
+I'm a senor software developer at a company called Stream where I get to write Go and work on distributed systems.
+I live in the Netherlands, though I'm originally from the US.

 When I'm not working I like to watch movies, eat, and struggle through crossword puzzles.